JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### The quest for performance

-V8 is written in C++, and it’s continuously improved.
+V8 is written in C++, and it's continuously improved.
 It is portable and runs on Mac, Windows, Linux and several other systems.

 In this V8 introduction, I will ignore the implementation details of V8.
 They can be found on more authoritative sites, including the [V8 official site](https://developers.google.com/v8/), and they change over time, often radically.

 V8 is always evolving, just like the other JavaScript engines around, to speed up the Web and the Node.js ecosystem.

-On the web, there is a race for performance that’s been going on for years, and we (as users and developers) benefit a lot from this competition because we get faster and more optimized machines year after year.
+On the web, there is a race for performance that's been going on for years, and we (as users and developers) benefit a lot from this competition because we get faster and more optimized machines year after year.

 #### Compilation